brianmtreese/briantree.se/_posts/2024/10/2024-10-11-mastering-the-angular-currency-pipe.md

 Let’s look at what it looks like for the yen.

 To do this, we add a colon, then we’ll add a parameter for the currency code as a string.
-For the yen it’s JPY.
+For the yen it’s JPY:

 ```html
 <td>{% raw %}{{ price() | currency: 'JPY' }}{% endraw %}</td>
 ```

-Ok, now let’s save again and see how it looks.
+Ok, now let’s save again and see how it looks:

 <div>
 <img src="{{ '/assets/img/content/uploads/2024/10-11/demo-4.png' | relative_url }}" alt="Example of a currency value formatted specifically for the Japanese yen using the Currency Pipe" width="944" height="374" style="width: 100%; height: auto;">